WhatDoor/BibleBoy/README.md

 4. run with: node bot.js

 # Use cases
+When you type a message of one of the following categories into a text server, BibleBoy will respond as appropriate
 1. Specific Reference (e.g. Gen 1:1)

 2. Whole Chapter (e.g. Gen 1)